terraform-google-modules/terraform-example-foundation/2-environments/README.md

    git checkout -b development
    git push origin development
    ```

+Please continue only if you have enabled the `non-production` and `production` environments.
+Otherwise, you may stop here.

 1. Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
 1. Merge changes to non-production.
    ```